_____ Piet Mulders _____

 Aharonov-Bohm experiment.
 Besides providing info on hadron structure,

-transverse momentum dependence, often in combination with polarization,
+transverse momentum dependence, often in combination with spin dependence,

 also provides a tool in probing new physics.
 This research line is

-also at the basis of the ERC Research Project "QCD at work".
+also at the basis of the ERC Research Project "QCD at work", in which the focus was on the transverse momentum dependent polarized gluon distribution functions.

 Teaching